Surprise view image

 Walk Overview

-An unexpected blue sky day presented itself and was too good an opportunity to
+An unexpected blue sky day presented itself and was too good of an opportunity

 path down Mickleden from the Old Dungeon Ghyll Hotel

-We had originally planned to park at the Old Dungeon Ghyll Hotel but got redirected
+We had originally planned to park at the Old Dungeon Ghyll Hotel, but got

-to the car park at Stickle Barn near the New Hotel.
-At the time of writing it was
+redirected to the car park at Stickle Barn near the New Hotel.
+At the time of

 The sign post

-From the Western end of the car park, a sign post indicates the path towards
+From the Western end of the car park a sign post indicates the path to ODG.
+Through

 The foot bridge

-At the end of the field a foot bridge crosses Mickleden Beck.
+At the end of a field a foot bridge crosses Mickleden Beck.
 Head left from here

 to the Old Hotel car park